 Source: Research on Language and Social Interaction, v31 n3-4 p439-464 1998

 Abstract: Presents an exploratory study based on 20 interviews with Swedish conscientious objectors.
 The interviews represent a special form of institutional discourse, the evaluative interview, designed to help decide whether or not the conscientious objector is to be recommended for alternative civilian service.
-The practice has recently been abandoned in Sweden.

 The primacy of abortion